Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

   uint8_t coord_select = 0; // Tracks G10 P coordinate selection for execution
   float coordinate_data[N_AXIS]; // Multi-use variable to store coordinate data for execution float parameter_data[N_AXIS]; // Multi-use variable to store parameter data for execution

-  // Initialize bitflag tracking variables for axis indices compatible operations. uint8_t axis_words = 0; // XYZ tracking
-  uint8_t ijk_words = 0; // IJK tracking

-  // Initialize command and value words variables.
-Tracks words contained in this block. uint16_t command_words = 0; // G and M command words.
-Also used for modal group violations. uint16_t value_words = 0; // Value words.

-  /* -------------------------------------------------------------------------------------
-     STEP 2: Import all g-code words in the block line.
-A g-code word is a letter followed by a number, which can either be a 'G'/'M' command or sets/assigns a command value.
-Also, perform initial error-checks for command word modal group violations, for any repeated words, and for negative values set for the value words F, N, P, T, and S. */

   uint8_t word_bit; // Bit-value for assigning tracking variables
   uint8_t char_counter = 0;